danog/MadelineProtoDocs/old_docs/API_docs_v100/constructors/updateChannelMessageViews.md

 ---
 title: updateChannelMessageViews
-description: Update channel message views
+description: The view counter of a message in a channel has changed
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateChannelMessageViews